 - Reviews: Check out the host’s reviews on sites like TrustedReviews or Trustpilot.
 Review sites such as these are really useful for trying to get a measure for how the hosts perform across areas that are more difficult to measure before taking out an account, such as performance and customer service.
 Reading a few recent reviews and looking for trends over time (i.e. do lots of recent reviews mention poor customer service?), can help to highlight particular strengths or issues with an individual host.

 Once you’ve looked through these, you should have a reasonable idea of how the host holds up against some of the more important criteria.
-Other factors include the amount of space and bandwidth your site will be allowed.
-The cost will also be a factor, but so many hosts price their offerings at a similar level this isn’t as much of a factor as some of the others mentioned above.
+Other factors include the amount of space and bandwidth your site will be allowed and, of course, cost.